PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 --------

-`Fixtures <https://docs.pytest.org/en/stable/fixture.html>`_ provide a way to set up the conditions
+`Fixtures <https://docs.pytest.org/en/stable/fixture.html>`_ provide a way to set up well-defined states in order to have consistent tests.

-are one of
-the most powerful features of pytest.
-Fixtures provide a way to set up
+..
+TODO: finish writing this section!

 We recommend using fixtures for complex tests that